-Medical treatment and optional evidence collection at hospital emergency room.
+and optional evidence collection at hospital Medical treatment emergency room.

-Non-confidential report to Title IX Coordinator or other LR employee.
+Coordinator or other Non-confidential report to Title IX LR employee.

-Confidential report at University Counseling, University Pastor, or Health Center.
+University Counseling, Confidential report at University Pastor, or Health Center.

-Report at local police department or Health Center.
+police department or Health Center.
+Report at local

-Confidential report through community sexual assault advocacy agency or hotline.
+sexual assault advocacy through community Confidential report agency or hotline.

-Local police and sexual assault advocacy agency respond to hospital.
-Provide options to speak to one or both and receive services.
-If reported to faculty or staff, referred to a Title IX Coordinator.
-Provided option for seeking counseling from on- or off-campus support.
+to one or both and hospital.
+Provide options to speak Local police and advocacy agency receive services. sexual assault respond to counseling from on- or option for Provided seeking staff, referred to faculty or to a Title IX Coordinator. off-campus support.